nemke/nginx-php-fpm-monitor/README.md

 - If section "Nginx connections per IP" is empty, that is because you are using different user for php-fpm and different for nginx

 License:
 Use it freely on your own servers.
-If you want to do something with it commercially please contact us first.
+If you want to do something with it commercially please contact us first via email nemanja@nmdesign.rs

 Developed by NM Design Studio - www.nmdesign.rs